Britain's Queen Elizabeth II under medical supervision at Scotland residence as doctors "concerned" over her health

 "Following further evaluation this morning, The Queen's doctors are concerned for Her Majesty's health and have recommended she remain under medical supervision," Buckingham Palace said in a statement.
 "The Queen remains comfortable and at Balmoral."

-All the queen's children, as well as her grandson Prince William, have travelled to Balmoral to be with her, or are currently on their way, British media reported.
-Prince Harry, the Duke of Sussex, is also travelling to Scotland, according to media reports.
+All the queen's children, as well as her grandsons Prince William and Prince Harry, travelled to Balmoral to be with her, British media reported.

 The announcement came after the 96-year-old monarch pulled out of a virtual event on Wednesday and was advised to rest by doctors.

-Note: Update: Queen Elizabeth II "died peacefully at Balmoral this afternoon," palace officials announced.
-Read the latest here.
-Our earlier story is below.